Giveth/giveth-docs/dapps/introGivethIO.md

 [Giveth.io](https://giveth.io) boasts a smooth onboarding process for donors and projects.
 Creating a project can be done in minutes, making donations can be done in seconds.
 Finding quality projects making social or environmental change is easy.

-Our Donation Application uses a direct peer-to-peer donation framework, funds donated are sent to the project owner's Ethereum address.
+Our Donation Application uses a direct peer-to-peer donation framework; funds donated are sent to the project owner's Ethereum address.
 Giveth does not collect any fees from interactions on the platform.

-Giveth.io is currently deployed on both Ethereum mainnet and xDai networks.
+Giveth.io is currently deployed on both Ethereum mainnet and Gnosis chain (formerly xDai Network).

 ## Verification and Traceable Projects